| name | release-openclaw-ci |

 Watch

-Use the summary helper instead of repeated raw polling:
+Use the transition-only summary watcher instead of repeated raw polling:

 Stop watchers before ending the turn or switching strategy.